Which is the right type of logo for your brand?

 Wordmarks are a great way to create a simple but effective logo.
 You should add a symbol only if it adds value to your logo.
 Symbol marks and letter marks have to be self-explanatory which can be difficult to achieve.
 You can use them for already established brands who don’t need their name in the logo to be recognized.
-The most popular, powerful and flexible type of logo is a combination mark which can stand in its full glory but can also be used as two single elements.
+The most popular, powerful and flexible out of all types of logos is a combination mark that can stand in its full glory but can also be used as two single elements.

 A + takeaway from this post:

-Take a look at the examples above to see the key points to designing a great logo.
+Take a look at the examples of the different types of logos above to see the key points to designing a great logo.

 A great logo reflects the brand, is simple, memorable and timeless.

 If you are looking for more information on logo design check out this post on 5 Logo Design Mistakes you should avoid making.
-Before you go: Make sure to pin this post!
-You will need it later!
+Before you go: Make sure to pin this post for later!